4 Health Benefits of Oatmeal, According to Registered Dietitians

 There's the good kind of cholesterol, known as high-density lipoprotein, or HDL, and the bad kind known as low-density lipoprotein, or LDL.

-Take, for example, the findings of one 2013 randomized controlled trial that looked at adults between the ages of 30 and 60 with high cholesterol.
+Take, for example, the findings of one 2013 randomised controlled trial that looked at adults between the ages of 30 and 60 with high cholesterol.
 Researchers found that those who ate one serving of oatmeal every day for four weeks reduced their LDL by 10 percent and total cholesterol by 5 percent, respectively, compared to those who had rice porridge daily.

 Plus, the findings of a 2016 systematic review and meta-analysis suggested that eating oats can lower not only LDL levels, but also other types of harmful lipoproteins that could contribute to high cholesterol levels.